Wall-Brew-Co/bouncer/README.md

 Bouncer will create this file while executing `lein bouncer init` if no prior Bouncer configuration file is detected.
 The file will be created with the defaults outlined in this README.

+When reading configuration, Bouncer will merge the above configurations with the default configuration- preferring values set in the configuration file over the defaults.
+This allows for a project to override the default configuration with a project-specific configuration, without needing to duplicate the entire configuration.

 ## License

 Copyright © [Wall Brew Co](https://wallbrew.com/)